Insightful analytics tap into the data goldmine

 All data in silos, none in context

-Most hospitality operators recognise the true picture of their business lurks within huge volumes of data.
+Most hospitality operators recognize the true picture of their business lurks within huge volumes of data.
 But aggregating can be complex, time consuming and therefore expensive.
-This means many businesses continue to try to extract meaningful insight from siloed data, with each department running its own set of spreadsheets making it difficult to combine data, collaborate and see the big picture.
+This means many businesses continue to try to extract meaningful insight from siloed data, with each department running its own spreadsheets, making it difficult to combine data, collaborate and see the macro.
 This inevitably leads to error and misinterpretation due to the lack of data source integration, and they can’t get the answers to the questions they really need.

 The impossible is now possible

 There’s tremendous growth and savings opportunities for operators abandoning the old spreadsheets and adopting a business analytics platform.
-This turns data into clear, meaningful graphical reports and easy-to-read dashboards that show progress against KPIs, and all this combines to enable management to understand and interpret data to make wiser business choices.
+This turns data into clear, meaningful graphical reports, easy-to-read dashboards show progress against KPIs and all this combines to enable management to understand and interpret data to make wiser business choices.
 Performance improves quickly because operators can spot trends and opportunities fast and act on them.

 Effective analytics reporting brings together sales forecasting, POS data, people data, procurement and inventory data all in one place.
 And all this critical financial, operational, commercial and HR data is in one interactive and easy-to-use platform accessible from anywhere and on demand to generate complementary reports and dashboards.
 This enables operators to get a 360-degree view of their operation, with everything in one place and in context.
-This includes both their own data (sales, inventory control, POS, HR, procurement, menu engineering) and other data sources such as like e-learning, Mystery Diner, social media and customer sentiment.
+This includes both own data (sales, inventory control, POS, HR, procurement, menu engineering) to third-party such as like e-learning, Mystery Diner, social media and customer sentiment.

 What does good look like?